 The proposed project is in the R-1/S-10 Zoning District.
 The zoning district standards, with exception of height, are not applicable since the site is located within the Cuesta Real public right-of-way.
-Height is addressed in the Use Permit Section of this report (Section A.5).
+The maximum height allowed for wireless telecommunications facilities in this area is 36'-0".
+The proposed height is 36'-0".
+The Zoning Regulations do not regulate the height of utility transmission poles.